 The Catherine Lowry Straz Veterinary Hospital provides medical services for the more than 300 species entrusted in our care and is the only veterinary facility inside a zoo that has been accredited by the American Animal Hospital Association.
 The hospital boasts state-of-the-art equipment, including a surgical room, X-ray area and a laboratory.
 Led by world-renowned veterinarians, the ZooTampa medical team works to ensure that all of our animals receive the best healthcare.
 In addition to the manatee rehabilitation work, ZooTampa’s veterinary team also partners with organizations such as the Florida Fish and Wildlife Conservation Commission to care for and rehabilitate several of Florida’s iconic wildlife species including black bears and Florida panthers.

-Dr. Cynthia Stringfield, DVM, Senior VP of Medical Science, Conservation & Education
+Dr. Cynthia Stringfield, DVM, Senior VP of Animal Health, Conservation & Education

 Dr. Lauren Smith, Veterinarian